natewoodward/natewoodward.github.io/_posts/2019-11-22-bash-output-patterns.md

 If you're unfamiliar with the other `logger` flags, you can look them up with `man logger`.

 On systems with older versions of util-linux, `logger` might not have the `-e` and `--id` flags.
-In that case we can do that next best thing, using `grep` to suppress empty lines and `-i` to use the `logger` process's PID instead of our script's PID.
+In that case we can do that next best thing, using `grep` to suppress empty lines, and just living without the PID in our syslog messages.
+You can use `-i` to pass the logger process's PID instead, but I worry that could be a point of confusion for anyone reading the logs who's not familiar with your script, so I don't do that.

 ### Send All Output in an Email